aremmell/libsir/README.md

 ### <a id="visual-studio-2022" /> Visual Studio 2022

 A very recent addition is an `sln` and some `vcxproj` files in the [msvc](https://github.com/aremmell/libsir/tree/master/msvs) directory.
-They are confirmed to work correctly on Windows 11 (x64 &amp; Arm64) with Visual Studio 17.6.
+They are confirmed to work correctly on Windows 11 (x86, x64, Arm64) with Visual Studio 17.6.

 ### <a id="unix-makefile" /> Unix Makefile